 1. Who would be eligible for continued access for WHOIS data via a unified access model?

 Summary of Framework Response: The proposed UAM would be open to a “defined set” of “user groups” with “legitimate interests.”
-The Framework describes this as an attempt to strike a balance between types of third parties with legitimate interests who may regularly request access “where additional safeguards and process may be required or warranted” and other third parties who might request access more rarely.
-The Framework notes that other elements of the Framework are designed to ensure that data subject rights are adequately protected.
+This is an attempt to strike a balance between types of third parties with legitimate interests who may regularly request access “where additional safeguards and process may be required or warranted” and other third parties who might request access more rarely.
+Other elements of the Framework are designed to ensure that data subject rights are adequately protected.

 Comment: The ALAC supports this aspect of the UAM.
 However, the Framework is very short on specifics and does not define what is meant by “user groups,” though it mentions “intellectual property rights holders, law enforcement authorities, operational security researchers, and individual registrants” as examples.
-Developing this list of “user groups” will be a critical element in the development of the UAM.
+Developing the list of “user groups” will be a critical element in the development of the UAM.

 One comment already submitted to ICANN raises the issue of whether third parties should be able to appoint representatives to request and receive access on their behalf (e.g., an investigator or an attorney).
 This requires further exploration, and consideration of how representatives would be validated or authenticated, and how to be reasonably certain that the representative is bona fide.
 The Terms of Use (discussed later) could contain terms (e.g., representations and warranties) covering these issues.
 As a general matter, the access system should not be set up to favor certain user types and disfavor other user types.